 By the second day, the chicks were starting to motor around but the chick with issues still hadn’t opened its eyes.
 What to do with a seeing impaired chick?
 We started giving it water with a dropper in hopes that it would recover soon.

 During one of these times we noticed ‘something’ when it drank.
 A tiny maggot wiggled out of its nostril!
 It felt like something from Alien.
-I think that a fly or beetle had laid their eggs on the dead hen and one of larva hatched inside the chick’s beak.
+I think that a fly had laid her eggs on the dead hen and one of larva hatched inside the chick’s beak.
 The process of removing the maggot took two people.
 We immobilized its head (which it kept shaking when the maggot was moving around) and waited, and waited, and finally it poked its head out of the chick’s nostril.
 Using a fine pair of tweezers I was able to extricate the ¼” grub.
 I was hoping it was the only one as larvae usually hatch on dead, not live, bodies.

 Our hopes were dashed the next day when another maggot was spotted in the chick’s nostril.
 This one was not as accommodating and I couldn’t remove it.
 The chick still couldn’t open its eyes and I was concerned for its future.
 I believe that its eye issues were related to the maggots’ activity in its head.
 I worried about what was colonizing this poor chick and wasn’t hopeful for its future.
 I made the hard decision to euthanize it – it’s the first time I’ve done that, and even though I felt it was for the best, it was still difficult.